 Your yard is an extension of your home!
 That’s why you have chosen your landscape design with care, and possibly even hired a professional to help you with maintenance.
 After working so hard to transform your property into an attractive outdoor space, don’t let dandelions, clover patches, or other weeds overrun your yard!

 To combat existing weeds and prevent them from returning, a comprehensive weed-management program is necessary.
-But in order to destroy weeds before they destroy your beautiful lawn, you need to have a basic understanding of the most common weed types.
+But to destroy weeds before they ruin your beautiful lawn, you need to have a basic understanding of the most common weed types.

 Broadleaf, grassy, or grass-like are the three main categories of lawn weeds.
 As the name implies, broadleaf weeds are perennials with relatively broad leaves.
 The leaves of broadleaf weeds have one main vein with smaller veins branching out from it.